 I've just installed openHABian and now I'm confused.
 No fancy login screen, no windows, no mouse support.
 What did I get into?

-You are not the first one to get confused about the intended use case of openHABian or most other solutions based on a Raspberry Pi.
+You are not the first one to get confused about the intended use case of openHABian.
 Maybe it helps to not think of the RPi as a PC as we know it.
 An RPi is not (well, not necessarily) to be used with a keyboard and display.
-Its intended use case is to sit in a corner and provide a service reliably 24/7.
-You already own a powerful PC or Mac which you should benefit from.
-It would be a shame to have a powerful computer at your fingertips and then have to restrict yourself to a very limited graphical frontend on another device, wouldn't you agree?
+Its intended use case is to sit in a corner and provide a service reliably 24 hours a day, 7 days a week.
+You already own a powerful PC or Mac to work on.

-Moving on.
-What we actually want openHABian to be is a dedicated headless system to reliably execute openHAB and to expose all interfaces needed to interact and configure it (PaperUI, BasicUI, HABPanel, openHAB LogViewer, Samba Network Shares, openHABian Configuration Tool, SSH, you-name-it).
+What we actually want openHABian to be is a dedicated, headless system to reliably run openHAB and to expose all interfaces needed to interact and configure it (MainUI, HABPanel, openHAB LogViewer, Samba Network Shares, openHABian Configuration Tool, SSH, you-name-it).
 If you know how to work with these interfaces, you are set for a way better experience than the alternatives.
-The main challenge is to get used to the Linux command line, not even a GUI (like Pixel, see below) will relieve you from that in the long run.
+The main challenge is to get used to the Linux command line, not even a GUI will relieve you from that in the long run.
 If you are not willing to teach yourself a few fundamental Linux skills you will not become happy with any Linux system and should resort to a e.g. Windows machine.
 However as you are willing to tinker with smart home technology, I'm sure you are ready to teach yourself new stuff and expand your experience.

 # Can I use openHABian on ...?

-See the README for a list of supported HW and OS. openHABian is developed for Debian based systems.
+See the README (opens new window) for a list of supported HW and OS. openHABian is developed for Debian based systems.
 If your operating system is based on these or if your hardware supports one, your chances are high openHABian can be used.
 Check out the Manual Setup instructions for guidance and consult the debug guide if you run into problems.
-Do not hesitate to ask for help on the openHABian community forum !
+Do not hesitate to ask for help on the openHABian community forum (opens new window)!